 Dermatologist’s Tricks to Shrink Large Pores

-Clay draws out water and oil from your skin, temporarily giving your skin a nice, tightening sensation and refined texture, which means that your pores will appear smaller.
-Clay masks pull oil and water out of your pores (and possibly anything bound to them which is why some people claim they are detoxifying).
+Clay draws out water and oil from your pores.
+This temporarily gives your skin a nice, tightened sensation and refined texture.
+The result is that your pores will appear smaller.
+When the clay mask pulls oil and water out of your pores it may pull out other material bound to them which is why some people claim they are detoxifying.

-You can apply your own clay mask treatment at home by buying one of the many available clay mask products.
-One popular product that has been around for years is Borghese Fango Active Mask.
-There are other clay masks in natural skin care lines too.
+You can apply your own clay mask treatment at home by buying one of the many available clay mask products available in traditional skin care brands and natural skin care brands.
 Look for a clay mask product that matches your skin’s tolerance and fits your budget.

 The Clarisonic Brush Sonic Skin Cleansing

-The Clarisonic Plus or Pro System uses sonic energy and the vibrations of a brush to pulse your cleanser down into your pores.
+The Clarisonic Smart Profile or Mia 2 use sonic energy and the vibrations of a brush to pulse your cleanser down into your pores.
 Oil and clogged pore debris can then be lifted out of the pores.
 Empty pores look cleaner and smaller because the black appearance of clogged pores make the pores look bigger.
 I sell a lot of Clarisonic systems in my dermatology office and everyone loves them.
 I use my Clarisonic Brush every night to cleanse my facial skin and it’s honestly one of the best appliances I’ve every purchased!

 Exfoliation means the removal of dead skin cells from the upper skin layer to brighten skin texture and de-plump the skin.
 It’s one of my favorite steps in any skin-care regimen because of its instant gratification.
 Removing the dull layer of dead skin cells on top of your living skin layer gives you brighter, smoother, more radiant looking skin with a velvety soft texture.
 The trick is to know your skin and only exfoliate as much as your skin can handle.

-You can use exfoliation products at home or you can have microdermabrasion or acid peels done by a professional.
-(My aestheticians perform the new Obagi Blue Peel Radiance in the office and it’s obvious when someone has just had it done because their skin looks amazing!)
-The trick is to find the product or procedure that suits your skin because chemical exfoliation is always a little irritating.
+You can also have exfoliation procedures done professionally such as microdermabrasion or acid peels done by a skin care professional.
+The trick is to find the product or procedure that suits your skin because chemical exfoliation is always a little irritating and can be unpredictable if your skin is more sensitive than you anticipated.

 You have a lot of options for exfoliation and it’s important to find the right method for your particular skin and budget.